turepranav2/smart-home-forecasting/README.md

 Weather data via Meteostat (https://meteostat.net/) Forecasting models: Prophet, ARIMA

 If you have questions, ideas, or want to contribute, just open an issue or pull request.
-Have fun exploring and forecasting!
+Have fun exploring and forecasting! # smart-home-forecasting